Ubuntu 18.04 LTS and later versions use Netplan for managing the network configuration.

 but your hardware-clock is wrong,

-then you can update the hardware clock using the hwclock command:
+you can update the hardware clock using the hwclock command:

 hwclock --systohc